jeyca/doc/en/admin/installation/virtualhosts.md

 ## Configuration on Apache

-Do not forget to active the *rewrite* mod of Apache
+Do not forget to activate the *rewrite* mod of Apache

 ```bash
 a2enmod rewrite && systemctl reload apache2